alephdata/aleph/README.md

 }
 ```

 Of course, other metadata (such as title, summary, languages, file types, etc.) can be included as well.
-Once these basic criteria are mapped, the import can be started via:
+Once these basic criteria are met, the import can be started via:

 ```bash
 $ docker-compose run worker /bin/bash